 “The heart of the discerning acquires knowledge, for the ears of the wise seek it out.”
 Proverbs 18:15

 My husband, Scott, is a reserved man unless the conversation is about sports, that is.
 He is also a ‘thinker’.
-It takes him awhile to answer even simple questions, which in the beginning of our relationship drove my bananas.
+It takes him a while to answer even simple questions, which at the beginning of our relationship drove my bananas.
 But I’ve learned to respect this quality.
 Now, when he does speak, I’m all ears because I know it is something well-thought-out and most likely important.

 I come from a family of people who say what they think.
 I remember during an argument many years ago, Scott telling me, “You know, you don’t have to say everything you think.”
 What an epiphany!